Case Study

 Caztek’s Solution:

 To ensure reliable power, we couldn’t rely on solar alone.
 Especially for overnight use or complete charging before deployment.
-We equipped the system with a 120 kWh battery that can be charged via solar, fast utility charging before leaving a client's facility (full charge in ~3.5 hours), or a propane generator.
+We equipped the system with 120 kWh battery storage that can be charged via solar, fast high-voltage utility charging before leaving a client's facility (full charge in ~3.5 hours), or a propane generator.
 When the battery and propane are used together, these sources can provide up to 250 kWh.
 Propane was selected for its lower greenhouse gas emissions compared to other fuel options.

 The system had to be safely and reliably operated by first-time users, often in high-stakes, unpredictable environments.
 It needed to deploy quickly and function across varied terrains and conditions, whether in disaster zones, remote landscapes, or urban sites.